top of page

 • 3-5 Lightweight, nice (not old), not white T-shirts and/or polo’s, depending on trip length.

 • 1 Jacket/coat, waterproof, packable, & lightweight (always plan on rain...).
 I usually loop it through the pack’s carrying handle (or wear it if weather is cooler) rather than pack it in my bag, because it can get a little cold on most flights.
-Plus, it can make a nice pillow…layers, layers, layers...
+Plus, it can make a nice pillow…And, layers, layers, layers...

-• 1-2 Lightweight shorts (doubles as swimsuit and pajamas, though maybe not in the same day).
+• 1-2 Lightweight shorts (doubles as swimsuit and pajamas, though maybe not in the same day!)

 • 1-2 Swim suit (if shorts can’t double).